 Think half-timbered buildings lining the streets, restaurants serving German beer, and Christmas markets that will make you forget you’re in the United States at all!

 Come December, Leavenworth puts on an epic light show.
 It’s dubbed the Village of Lights for all the right reasons and becomes a haven for those in search of a truly magical Christmas season.
 Personally, I think it’s the best place to spend Christmas in USA.

-Day and night, you’ll stumble across roasting Chesnut stands, gingerbread house competitions, advent calendar contests, and oh-so-much more.
+Day and night, you’ll stumble across roasting Chestnut stands, gingerbread house competitions, advent calendar contests, and oh-so-much more.
 All backdropped by millions of twinkling lights, of course!
+(Provigil)